William-Lavoie/BrokerX/documentation/phase3/arc42.md

 2. Click on Sign in.
 3. You will be redirected to `/create_account/validate_passcode`.
 Note that there might be a delay since you are first redirected to `/`.
 4. A passcode has been sent to you by email, however since no SMTP server is configured at the moment, the passcode is sent through logs.
    Please look at `BrokerX\client_service\logs/client_logs` to know your passcode.
-You can also request a new one.
+You can also request a new one if it doesn't work.
 4. Enter your passcode.
 5. You will be redirected to `/`.